 Meriden Man Sentenced to Prison for Role in Heroin and Cocaine Trafficking Conspiracy

-John H. Durham, United States Attorney for the District of Connecticut, announced that JUSTIN DOHERTY, 25, of Meriden, was sentenced today by Senior U.S. District Judge Alfred V. Covello in Hartford to 36 months of imprisonment, followed by three years of supervised release, for his role in a heroin and cocaine trafficking conspiracy.
+John H. Durham, United States Attorney for the District of Connecticut, announced that JOSE DAVILA, also known as “Flaco,” 34, of Meriden, was sentenced today by Senior U.S. District Judge Alfred V. Covello in Hartford to 24 months of imprisonment for his role in a heroin and cocaine trafficking conspiracy.

 According to court documents and statements made in court, in late October 2016, law enforcement intercepted two parcels containing suspected narcotics that had been mailed from southern California to two different addresses in Meriden.
 On November 2, 2016, a court-authorized search of the parcels revealed a total of approximately 6.5 kilograms of cocaine and approximately 1.06 kilograms of heroin.

-On November 2, 2016, Jose Davila, also known as “Flaco,” visited a post office in Meriden to inquire about one of the parcels.
-On November 3, 2016, law enforcement made a controlled delivery of the second parcel to its intended address.
-The residents of the house accepted the parcel on behalf of DOHERTY and contacted DOHERTY on his cellphone.
-DOHERTY then arrived at the house in a car driven by Davila.
-DOHERTY and Davila were arrested at that time.
+On November 2, 2016, Davila visited a post office in Meriden to inquire about one of the parcels.
+On November 3, 2016, investigators made a controlled delivery of the second parcel to its intended address.
+The residents of the house accepted the parcel on behalf of Justin Doherty and contacted Doherty on his cellphone.
+Doherty then arrived at the house in a car driven by Davila.
+Doherty and Davila were arrested at that time.

-On January 30, 2018, DOHERTY pleaded guilty to one count of conspiracy to distribute and to possess with intent to distribute controlled substances.
+On December 13, 2017, Davila pleaded guilty to one count of conspiracy to distribute and to possess with intent to distribute controlled substances.

 This matter is being investigated by the Drug Enforcement Administration, U.S. Postal Inspection Service and Meriden Police Department.
 The case is being prosecuted by Assistant U.S. Attorney Rahul Kale.